RooVetGit/Roo-Code/cline_docs/settings.md

 ## For All Settings

-1. Add the setting to ExtensionMessage.ts:
+1. Add the setting to schema definitions:

+    - Add the item to `globalSettingsSchema` in `schemas/index.ts`
+    - Add the item to `globalSettingsRecord` in `schemas/index.ts`
+    - Example: `terminalCommandDelay: z.number().optional(),`

+2. Add the setting to type definitions:

+    - Add the item to `exports/types.ts`
+    - Add the item to `exports/roo-code.d.ts`
+    - Add the setting to `shared/ExtensionMessage.ts`
-    - Add the setting to the ExtensionState interface
+    - Add the setting to the WebviewMessage type in `shared/WebviewMessage.ts`
-    - Make it required if it has a default value, optional if it can be undefined
-    - Example: `preferredLanguage: string`
+    - Example: `terminalCommandDelay?: number | undefined`

-2. Add test coverage:
+3. Add test coverage:
     - Add the setting to mockState in ClineProvider.test.ts
     - Add test cases for setting persistence and state updates
     - Ensure all tests pass before submitting changes